 - Preheat the oven to 375° F. Line an 8-inch round baking pan, cast iron skillet, Dutch oven, or a baking sheet with parchment paper.

-- Place the flour, sugar, baking powder, caraway seed, salt, and baking soda in a large bowl and whisk to thoroughly combine.
+- Place the 2 cups all-purpose flour, 3 tablespoons granulated sugar, 1½ teaspoons baking powder, ½ teaspoon caraway seed, ¼ teaspoon salt, and ¼ teaspoon baking soda in a large bowl and whisk to thoroughly combine.

-- Add in the raisins and toss to mix them into the flour mixture.
+- Add in the 1 cup raisins and toss to mix them into the flour mixture.

 Add buttermilk to make the dough: